Angkor

 Angkor (អង្គរ /km/, 'capital city'), also known as Yasodharapura (យសោធរបុរៈ; यशोधरपुर), was the capital city of the Khmer Empire, located in present-day Cambodia.
-The city and empire flourished from approximately the 9th to the 15th centuries.
-The city houses the Angkor Wat, a temple complex that is one of Cambodia's most popular tourist attractions.
+The empire flourished from approximately the 9th to the 15th centuries.
+The site of Angkor has a variety of religious temples, libraries, moats, and other buildings.
+These other buildings could have been used by officials to the grand palace housing the Khmer king.
+Those constructed outside the main complex were not made of stone.
+One of the more visited places in Angkor is Angkor Wat, a temple complex that is one of Cambodia's tourist attractions.

 The name Angkor is derived from nokor (នគរ), a Khmer word meaning "kingdom" which in turn derived from Sanskrit nagara (नगर), meaning "city".
 The Angkorian period began in AD 802, when the Khmer Hindu monarch Jayavarman II declared himself a "universal monarch" and "god-king", and lasted until the late 14th century, first falling under Ayutthayan suzerainty in 1351.
 A Khmer rebellion against Siamese authority resulted in the 1431 sacking of Angkor by Ayutthaya, causing its population to migrate south to Longvek.
-The alternate name, Yasodharapura, was derived from the name of the foster mother of Lord Krishna in Hinduism.
-Hinduism was the largest religion in the ancient Khmer Empire, and many temples were constructed by Khmer kings dedicated to Hindu deities, including Angkor Wat.
+The alternate name, Yasodharapura, was derived from the name of the foster mother of Lord Krishna in Hinduism this temple was completed around 921.
+Hinduism was the dominant religion in the ancient Khmer Empire, and many temples constructed by Khmer kings were dedicated to Hindu deities, including Angkor Wat.